jmars319/midway-mobile-storage/admin/README.md

 Copy the output and replace the `ADMIN_PASSWORD_HASH` constant in `admin/config.php`.

-- Ensure the web server/PHP process can write to these paths:
+ - Make sure the web server can save site content and images.
+Specifically:
-  - `data/content.json`
+   - The site stores editable content (like text and hours) in a content file on the server.
-  - `uploads/images/`
+   - Uploaded images are saved on the server so they can be used on the site.

 - Reservation audit: recent reservation audit entries are stored in `data/reservation-audit.json`.
 A full viewer is available at `/admin/reservation-audit.php` that supports download and clearing of audit entries.